aamandaericson/Rock-Paper-Scissors-/README.md

    * I confirmed that the game results are always correct.
    * I confirmed that all the parts (with different colors and fonts) of the website are readable and easy to understand.
    * I confirmed that the site is responsive and works well on different screen types (Se Responiveness section above) by running a lighthouse check.
+   * No errors where found when checking the javaScript code in JsHint
    <br>

    ![Image of light house check](assets/images/lighthouse.PNG)